 If any services fail after the reboot, run sudo pcs resource cleanup, which cleans the errors and sets the state of each resource to Started.
 If any errors persist, contact Red Hat and request guidance and assistance.

-1. Check all containers on the Controller Node are active:
+4. Check all systemd services on the Controller Node are active: